ljdursi/dursi-blog/_posts/2021-06-06-nobody-cares-tech-stack.md

 Special digital research infrastructure calls &mdash; like those that research computing projects typically fall under &mdash;
 and calls by nonprofit funders, are different.
 The funder has some particular change they want to see in the world;
 some community they want to see better served.
 They are generally much less willing to take a flyer on projects with only a modest chance of success, because failures won’t serve the community they want to see served.
+Something that successfully serves the community can always be improved in future iterations; something that fails to meet the communities needs may well be unsalvagable.

 Methods and technology matter much less to these funders.
 They want to know that you can credibly deliver on the proposal, and that you have a plan, but the nuts and bolts typically are much less interesting.